Whats My Scrap Worth?

 This category covers the foundation: a working definition of scrap, the ferrous-vs-non-ferrous split that drives every grade ladder, and the supply chain that connects a curbside appliance to a steel mill in Indiana.
 Read this before the Grades, Equipment, or Yards categories — the rest of the silo assumes you already know the words.

 Plenty of metal isn't scrap.
 A reusable copper fitting is a part.
 A rusted-through pipe with no resale is scrap.
 The line between the two is whether the next economic step is remelt (scrap) or reuse (parts).
-Sub-topics this section will cover:
+The remelt destination sets a price ceiling: a mill pays for recoverable metal content, not for shape or fit.

 How scrap flows from source to mill